I'm happy to announce that drawtunes is now available for public use. It's a free website where you can compose your own songs just by drawing them.

 Traffic from all sources should be considered equal.
 To me, the First Amendment of the Constitution guarantees the right to free speech, and that right would be severely violated by blocking - or making inconvenient - access to any source of traffic on the internet.

-Without net neutrality, Comcast or AT&T; or Verizon can decide that for $50 a month you can visit Google, Yahoo, and Bing.
+Without net neutrality, Comcast or AT&T or Verizon can decide that for $50 a month you can visit Google, Yahoo, and Bing.
 But to access the results from those search engines, you have to pay $1 for every link you click on.
 Doing that would be totally legal right now.
 And it would destroy our economy: ads on content networks, startups, venture capital, and every small business with a website would suffer.
 If you hold any stock in an online company that doesn't happen to be one of the top 100 visited sites in the U.S., the price of your shares would plummet.

 Supporting net neutrality is therefore the only fiscally responsible position to ensure the continued growth of new online ventures and small businesses.